DSheirer/jmbe/jmbe/README.md

 	startup.
 If you are adding the jmbe library to an existing program, simply copy the libaray to the same folder as the program you are using.

+Scripted downloading and compiling the library for end-users

+	1. Run the ant target 'create_builder' to create a zip file that will clone the jmbe git repository locally, compile the code and generate the library jar file, using windows or linux scripts.

 Third-Party libraries

 	jmbe uses a third-party logging library that are not included in the default